Moroni - When to Visit

 Plug Type

-Type C and E (European two-pin round plugs)
+Type C and E plugs (the round two-pin European style)

 Voltage